-Google’s “high-freedom” workplace is built on the belief that people are fundamentally good.
-It trusts people to do their best and treats them as owners rather than machines or units to be managed.
+One of the underlying factors beyond Google’s “high-freedom” workplace is the belief that people are fundamentally good.
+Hence, leaders can trust people to do their best, and can treat them as owners rather than machines or units to be managed.

 In any organization, the founders play a big role in molding the culture.
 However, you don’t need to start a company to be a founder.
 Although Google’s founders (Larry Page and Sergey Brin) strongly influenced Google’s culture, the biggest impact they made was to nurture other “founders” in Google, but giving Googlers the freedom to shape the company.
 The key is creating change to start thinking yourself as a founder and act like one.